 Biennials are usually held in countries which have affiliate palm societies or at least a group of IPS members who wish to host them.
 To attend a Biennial, you must be a member of the IPS.
 Often post and pre-trips are planned to other parts of the same country or another country nearby.

-Recent Biennials include Brazil in 2010 and Thailand in 2012.
-The 2014 Biennial will be held in South Florida.
+Recent Biennials include South Florida in 2014, Thailand in 2012 and Brazil in 2010.
+The 2016 Biennial will be held in Singapore.